Chamber structure of modular curves $X_{1}(N)$: Definitions and tools

 \begin{proof} Following Proposition 2.3 in \cite{HKK}, $core(X)$ is a deformation retract of $X \backslash \lbrace P \rbrace$ where $P$ is the unique pole. \end{proof}

 \begin{lem} For any translation surface with poles $X$, $\partial\mathcal{C}(X)$ is a finite union of saddle connections. \end{lem}

 \begin{proof} See Proposition 2.2 in \cite{HKK}. \end{proof}

-In Lemma 4.10 of \cite{Ta}, we proved a formula on the maximal number of noncrossing saddle connections of a translation surface with poles.
-We only consider the case elliptic curves where the meromorphic differential has exactly one zero and one pole.
-This number is related to the number of ideal triangles in any ideal triangulation of the core of the surface.
-An ideal triangle is a triangle where the vertices may coincide.
+An ideal triangulation in a topological surface is a maximal collection of pairwise disjoint non-homotopic topological arcs.
+Connected components of such a decomposition are called \textit{ideal triangles}.
+They are topological disks bounded by three arcs.
+Vertices of an ideal triangle may coincide.
+There is a formula that relates the maximal number of noncrossing saddle connections of a translation surface with poles with the number of ideal triangles in any ideal triangulation of the core of the surface.

 \begin{lem} Let $|A|$ be the maximal number of noncrossing saddle connections of a flat surface that belongs to $\mathcal{H}(a,-a)$, then we have $|A| = 2+t$ where $t$ is the number of ideal triangles in any ideal triangulation of $core(X)$.
-Besides, $|A| \leq 4$. \end{lem}
+Furthermore, $|A| \leq 4$. \end{lem}